echothrust/echofish/docs/INSTALL.md

 #### 1.2 - MySQL database

 Echofish backend was developed on MySQL 5.1.68, but other reasonably recent versions should work as well.

+##### 1.2.1 - MySQL User Defined Functions

+Echofish is dependent on [lib_mysql_udf_preg](https://github.com/mysqludf/lib_mysqludf_preg/) for PCRE pattern matching.

 #### 1.3 - Syslog